 - Don’t use all caps.

-My note: “To buyers, seeing everything in caps is LIKE SEEING A CRAZED SALESMAN SCREAMING AT THEM TO BUY NOW!
+“To buyers, seeing everything in caps is LIKE SEEING A CRAZED SALESMAN SCREAMING AT THEM TO BUY NOW!

 Using all caps online is considered shouting — it’s annoying and tough on the eyes.
 Use capitalization SPARINGLY, and only to finesse a particular point or name.”